nsunami/postreview/content/post/2021-06-10-Uncorking-the-Muse-Lebed.md

 | 13 | Discussion: implications | Are the implications sufficiently explored? | Do the authors discuss the implications of the results for future research, programs, or policies? | 5 |

 Total score: 77/91

+Note: The review was conducted using reviewing guideline v0.2.